Ga-Alves/nba-data-warehouse/src/README.md

 ### 3. Create DB tables
 Use the file `data_base/NBA-modeling.SQL` to create tables.
+Then, use the file `data_base/views.SQL` to create views for Apache Supertset analysis.

 ### 4. **Run the Project** ▶️
 Start the application by executing: